karolinagrzeszkiewicz/leetcode-problems/ConcurrentScala.md

   We then create an array representation of the tree of locks.
 The size of the array is going to be within the bounds of ```2^Depth```.
 Note that this array can be used to represent a perfect Binary Tree, in which all the internal nodes have two children and all leaf nodes are at the same level.

-  After creating an array representation of the tree, we we work on doing a binary encoding of the leaf nodes as shown in the following image.
+  After creating an array representation of the tree, we work on doing a binary encoding of the leaf nodes as shown in the following image.

 ![alt text][logo]